rostok/ubichr/README.md

 ```

-## open tab, post a form and dodge anti CSRF token
+## Open tab, post a form and dodge anti CSRF token
 The example below opens an URL and also fills a form than is finally submitted.
 This particular approach is suitable for to create a shortcut to all non-standard pages operating on forms with parameters passed with POST and some kind of CSRF protection (token, cookie, etc).

 ```javascript